 I saw this quote on Twitter: “Life is like stepping into a boat that is about to sail out to the sea and sink.”
 It’s supposed to be a Zen Proverb but how can it be when it’s so depressing?
 Doesn’t that make life meaningless?
 Whazzup?

-What the quote is saying is: stop trying to be important.
-Stop trying to be respected.
-Stop trying to impress people.
-Relax into yourself.
-Accept your inevitable death and do the smartest thing: enjoy the interval.
 What else is there?
 If you know you’re going to die but you don’t know when, then it could be five minutes from now.
 Or it could be 50 years.
-Either way, it’s coming so what’s valuable in your life is time.
-So it’s a matter of how you invest that limited asset.
-And I can imagine no wiser investment than to put as much of it as possible into enjoyment.
+Either way, it’s coming, so what’s valuable in our lives is time.

 Eat food you love, see places you love, make love, laugh, sing, read, play, cuddle, kiss.
 Be alive.
-It’s a limited engagement you have in this theatre of life.
+It’s a limited engagement we have in this theatre of life.
 And then the curtain will come down.
-Pack a big performance into the space in between.
+We should pack a big performance into the space in between.
 Live large.
-There’s a lot of world out there for you to experience.
+There’s a lot of world out there for us to experience.